 Indonesia is not the biggest global GHG emitter in the energy sector.
 On the contrary, Indonesia is one of the lowest emitting countries in the global energy sector.
-According to IEA data (2016), out of the 32.38 billion tons of CO2GHG emissions from global energy use in 2014 (see table below) about 28 percent was produced by China, followed by the United States (16 percent) and the European Union (10 percent).
+According to IEA data (2016), out of the 32.38 billion tons of CO2GHG emissions from global energy use in 2014 (Table) about 28 percent was produced by China, followed by the United States (16 percent) and the European Union (10 percent).

 Indonesia’s contribution to global energy emissions is relatively small, namely about 1.3 percent.
 Therefore, it is not true that Indonesia is the biggest contributor of GHG emissions in the world energy sector.